ai1138/ASHA-MUSIC/README.md

 ## Setup:

-To configure your system for development, first install Python 3 and git and then run make dev_env.
+To configure your system for development, first install git and then run make dev_env.

 ## Requirements
 Users should be able to: